Academic Program Guide

 Algebra/Geometry/Statistics 2 (AGS 2)

-Algebra/Geometry/Statistics II (AGS2) (M382)
+Algebra/Geometry/Statistics II (AGS2) (M382) Prerequisite: AGS1 or equivalent.

-This class is the second in a three-sequence, mixing the Number & Quantity, Algebra, Functions, Geometry and Probability & Statistics standards defined by the Common Core State Standards (CCSS) with a focus on Mathematical Modeling and the eight mathematical practices.
-Prerequisite: AGS1 or equivalent.
+This course is the second in a three-sequence, mixing the Number & Quantity, Algebra, Functions, Geometry and Probability & Statistics standards defined by the Common Core State Standards (CCSS) with a focus on Mathematical Modeling and the eight mathematical practices.

 Algebra/Geometry/Statistics 3 (AGS 3)

-Algebra/Geometry/Statistics III (AGS3) (M383)
+Algebra/Geometry/Statistics III (AGS3) (M383) Prerequisite: AGS2 or equivalent.

-This is the final class of the AGS sequence.
+This is the final course of the AGS sequence.
 The study of operations with square roots, polynomials, quadratic equations, graphs, slope and intercepts of linear equations, matrices, statistics, graphs and equations of trigonometric, exponential and logarithmic equations.
 A graphing calculator is required.
-Prerequisite: AGS2 or equivalent.

 Pre-Calculus